Petewg/howto/README.md

-# howto
+# Harbour How TO

-Harbour How To
+Code snippets for Harbour.